microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-07.md

 * Health status/availability of components
     * Visualization: Threshold-based tiles/grid view presenting the heartbeat status of each server

+## What is an Azure Monitor Workbook?
+An Azure Monitor workbook is a customizable dashboard in the Azure portal that helps you visualize, analyze, and correlate data from multiple sources, including Azure resources, third-party services, and custom data sources.
+With Azure Monitor workbooks, you can create rich visualizations, such as tables, charts, and graphs, that provide insights into your application and infrastructure performance, health, and security.

+Workbooks allow you to aggregate data from multiple sources and display it in a single dashboard.
+This makes it easier to analyze and troubleshoot issues across different services and environments.
+Workbooks also enable you to create custom queries and metrics, set up alerts and notifications, and share your dashboards with other users in your organization.

+Some common scenarios where Azure Monitor workbooks can be useful include:

+Monitoring and troubleshooting application performance and availability Analyzing infrastructure and resource utilization Identifying and responding to security threats and anomalies Creating custom reports and visualizations for different stakeholders and audiences

 ## Success Criteria
 You have successfully created a new workbook showing the relevant metrics and now have better insights into your application's performance, availability, health, and user exprerience.